 However, two of the key areas of G Suite security that organizations must focus on regarding business-critical data in the public cloud are data loss and data leak prevention.
 Losing or leaking business critical data into the wrong hands can have very serious consequences both legally and financially for an organization.
 Let us take a closer look at the two problem areas mentioned above – data loss and data leak in the realm of G Suite public cloud services.
 What are the major security concerns that lead to data loss and data leak and how can these be prevented?

 Apply G Suite Security Best Practices to Solve Major G Suite Security Concerns

-Losing business critical data can be devastating for an organization.
+G Suite DLP is ultimately important for preventing loss of business critical data, that can be devastating for any organization.
 Data is the “new oil” of the digital world.
 Businesses these days live and die by data or the lack of.
 It is the lifeblood of today’s organizations living in a highly digital world.
 As mentioned, data loss is a tremendous concern for businesses, especially as they move to the public cloud.
 Often on-premise backup processes that protect data in private enterprise datacenters don’t extend well to the public cloud.
 Intentional or accidental deletion of important data can create serious issues for organizations.

 Add to data loss caused by intentional or accidental deletion, today’s malware, including the feared “ransomware” variants, can render organization data useless via undetected encryption of files, folders, etc. Whether data is lost via deletion or by ransomware, each pose the risk of data loss.

-Organizations must take the risks of data loss very seriously.
+Organizations must take the risks of data loss very seriously and ensure DLP is in place.
 Using powerful cloud based solutions, organizations must accomplish the following to prevent data loss: